Information for Students

 If your enrollment takes place the day before your assistantship begins or on or after the assistantship start date, ISS will prepare a same-day Continued Attendance I-20 for you if your request is submitted to the F-1 Document Specialist by 12:00 noon Monday through Friday.
 A Continued Attendance I-20 request submitted after 12:00 noon may result in the I-20 being prepared the following work day; that will cause you to miss an additional day of salary.

-International students come from many different educational systems and it is not possible, in many cases, to award University credit based only on the transcript.
-Students who feel that they have completed an equivalent course and would like to receive credit may arrange to take an exam for the course.
+International students come from many different educational systems and it is not possible, in many cases, to award University credit based only on the transcript and course descriptions.
+Students who feel that they have completed an equivalent course and would like to receive credit may arrange to take a departmental exam for the course through the Credit by Examination process.
+Contact your adviser for assistance with next steps!

 Your SEVIS record must be released to your new school before they can prepare an I-20 for you.